Biobehavioral Imaging & Molecular Neuropsychopharmacology

 I was born in Greece and raised in a small town in Greece and in New York City.
 I received my PhD degree in Integrative Neuroscience from Stony Brook University in 2010 and completed postdoctoral training at the Departments of Pharmacology, Psychiatry and Neuroscience at the Icahn School of Medicine at Mount Sinai in 2015.
 My laboratory combines techniques spanning behavioral neuroscience, in vitro and in vivo pharmacology, imaging, molecular and synthetic biology, and neuromodulation to (I) study the molecular and brain circuit basis of substance use and comorbid disorders, (II) decipher drug mechanisms, and (III) develop novel pharmaceuticals, molecular imaging agents, and neuromodulation technologies.

-Juan L. Gomez, Ph.D. - Research Fellow
+Juan L. Gomez, Ph.D. - Staff Scientist

 2015-present